Updated: Dec 13, 2021

 The symbol editor actually worked well for creating the stem slashes that indicate "close to sprechstimme" singing (regular sprechstimme uses an X instead of a slash).
 I used a tip from this Scoring Notes blog post and modified the buzz roll symbol with a slash.
 Not really an ideal solution, but it worked.

 And finally, just to show what this stuff looks like in an actual score, here's a mockup of the fugue in scene 11 of Wozzeck.
 I created this mostly as a study reference for my next blog post, but it was also an excellent way to learn the ropes of Dorico.
 I'd say it turned out well, wouldn't you?
-Once you get past Dorico's... idiosyncracies... the quality of the output makes the learning curve well worth the labor.
+Once you get past Dorico's... idiosyncracies... the quality of the output makes the learning curve well worth it.